 Located in Phong Nha Ke Bang National Park, Paradise Cave (Thien Duong Cave) is considered as the Underground Royal Palace.
-This beautiful wonder has the magnificent beauty of stalactites and stalagmites that evoke a rich imagination of visitors.
+This beautiful wonder has the magnificent beauty of stalactites and stalagmites evoking a rich imagination.

-With the length of 31.4 km and the height of 60m, Paradise cave is the longest dry cave with the longest wooden bridge in Asia.
+With a length of 31.4 km and a height of 60m, Paradise cave is the longest dry cave with the longest wooden bridge in Asia.

 The width of the cave varies from 30m to 100m, with some places are up to 150m.

-The cave is also known for its unique stalactite and stalagmite system, creating fanciful imagination for visitors.
+The cave is also known for its unique stalactite and stalagmite system, creating fanciful imagination.

-The temperature inside the Paradise cave is always different from the outside by about 10 Celcius degrees.
+The temperature inside the Paradise cave is always different from the outside by about 10 degrees Celcius.

 Where is Paradise cave?

 Paradise Cave is located on Ho Chi Minh West Road, in Bo Trach, Quang Binh, Vietnam.